S-M-J-I/Multimodal-SER/README.md

 ## Requirements

 **Prerequisite:** A [CUDA-enabled GPU](https://gist.github.com/standaloneSA/99788f30466516dbcc00338b36ad5acf) is preferred.
 However, for those who would run this code on CPU, ensure to tweak the batch size in correspondence to your hardware capacity.
 Tweak the batch size in the [hyperparams.py](./src/utils/configs/hyperparams.py) file before running the notebooks.
+If the installations fail, kindly refer to: [conda instructions](./AlernateInstructions.md)

 <hr/>